-Caring for injured, orphaned, and oiled birds is a rewarding challenge.
-Tri-State’s professional staff is augmented by over 150 active volunteers who donate more than 20,000 hours annually to help care for birds and keep the center running smoothly.
+Caring for injured, orphaned, and contaminated birds is a rewarding challenge.
+Tri-State’s professional staff is augmented by over 100 active volunteers who donate more than 10,000 hours annually to help support our mission.
 Talents are needed in a variety of areas, including bird care, public education, patient reception, landscaping and maintenance, office support, fundraising, marketing, and special events.

 Please join Tri-State Bird Rescue & Research as a volunteer and help us return healthy birds to their natural environment!
 Each year we receive over 3,000 birds that need YOUR help.
 Volunteers play a vital role in the transportation and care of our patients and the support of our operations.